spmeesseman/code-package/README.md

 ## Install

 To install **code-package**, run the installer executable and select the desired packages for installation when prompted.  **Visual Studio Code** will be installed by default.
+Unless you are licensed for Dotfuscator, uncheck the Dotfuscator option in the list of available packages before starting the installation.

 ## Visual Studio Code and Package Updates